tldr-pages/tldr/pages/common/sqsc.md

 `sqsc query "SELECT body FROM {{queue_name}} WHERE body LIKE '%user%'"`

-- Pull all messages from a queue into a local sqlite database in your present working directory:
+- Pull all messages from a queue into a local SQLite database in your present working directory:

 `sqsc pull {{queue_name}}`